ml4ai/automates/documentation/deliverable_reports/m5_final_phase1_report/text_reading.md

 For the text extraction, we use a [pre-processing pipeline](#Data-formatting) that converts pdfs to text, parses the text, and extracts measurements.
 A set of [rule grammars](#Rule-based-extraction-framework) then extract variables, their descriptions, and their values.
 For the comment extraction, we also use rule grammars to extract the variables and descriptions.
 The text variables are aligned to their corresponding comment variables using lexical semantics to provide richer context for the user-facing webapp as well as to inform analyses performed in downstream components (e.g., model and sensitivity analysis).

-Detailed instructions on how to run this pipeline are included below.
+Detailed instructions on how to run this pipeline are included [below](#Instructions-for-running-components).

-> todo link

 #### Natural language data preprocessing